 - March 2018 – $35 million (Kaiser v.
 Johnson & Johnson)

 Information on Uloric lawsuits is still developing as this is a relatively new case.
-There are currently no settlements or verdicts that have been made and no individual cases have been consolidated into multi-district litigation.
+There are currently no settlements or verdicts that have been made and no individual qualified retainers have been consolidated into multi-district litigation.
 The gout medication is currently labeled with a black box warning, which indicates that Uloric may cause serious and often deadly side effects.

 The first claims were made in May 2019 against Takeda.
 Based on the severity of Uloric’s side effects, settlement verdicts are expected to be high if juries find that Takeda knowingly sold a dangerous drug.
 Currently, the plaintiffs’ attorneys are in the investigatory phase of filing lawsuits against Takeda Pharmaceuticals.
 Many more Uloric lawsuits are anticipated to be filed as more information about the harmful drug surfaces and more patients are made aware of the potential eligibility to fight for compensation.

 BROUGHTON PARTNERS CAN HELP YOUR LAW FIRM FIND CLIENTS

 Victims of these qualified retainers are looking to file lawsuits for compensation and to hold companies accountable for their actions.
 Broughton Partners can connect your personal injury law firm with these plaintiffs in need of legal representation.
 Our innovative case-acquisition platform provides qualified retainers to law firms.